 Life really is a bitch.
 If ever you needed a stiff gin, it’s now.
 I mean, you’re just finding out your body, not to mention your whole life, will soon be overtaken by a little person you haven’t even met.

 Oh, hold on, you can’t have one.
 What with growing another human being inside of you, alcohol (and cigarettes) are rightly on the forbidden list.
 Sure, that’s ok, you think.
 You can hold off on the sake when going for sushi, but you can still enjoy the old Tuna maki or two washed down by a refreshing cup of green tea, right?

 Stop right there.
 It may sound healthy, but how safe is it?
 It’s not as safe as you think.

-When you’re pregnant, you need to know what foods & drinks to avoid/limit because of small risks to the safety of your baby.
-This makes eating out tricky, especially if you’re into foods like charcuterie, cheese boards, and sushi.
+You need to know what foods & drinks to avoid/limit to keep your baby safe.
+This makes eating out tricky if you love foods like charcuterie, cheese boards, and sushi.

 I was a vegetarian during pregnancy, and cutting out specific cheeses was harder than foregoing the glass of champagne during the first toast.
 Don’t get me wrong, it was for a greater good; baby’s health is what matters most.
 It’s just difficult to ascertain what food and drinks to avoid during pregnancy, mainly when you’re eating out and don’t have access to any food labeling.